FOR IMMEDIATE RELEASE

 Contact: Raegan Bartlo, VP Communications

-User1st provides the most advanced web accessibility solutions on the market for testing, remediation, monitoring, and compliance.
-User1st is the only company that offers both customized short-term fixes and tailored long-term solutions for meeting the international specifications of the Web Content Accessibility Guidelines.
-Trusted by organizations of all sizes, including Fortune 500 companies and large government organizations, User1st’s solutions are deployed in a variety of industries worldwide, including financial services, retail, government, and healthcare.
-For more information, visit http://www.user1st.com/ and follow on LinkedIn, Facebook, and Twitter @User1st.
+Founded with the purpose of making the power of the internet accessible for persons with varied and changing abilities, User1st provides the most advanced web accessibility solutions on the market for testing, remediation, monitoring, and compliance.
+User1st’s solutions are deployed in a variety of industries worldwide, including financial services, retail, government, education, and healthcare.
+For more information, visit http://www.user1st.com/ and follow User1st on LinkedIn, Facebook, and Twitter @User1st.